 Built in the 1600s by the first European settlers, Old Swedes Church is now the longest continuously running place of worship in the United States.
 Tour the burial grounds where some of the original Swedish settlers are still buried, admire the 400-year old colonial architecture, or head to the chapel to ring the old church bell.
 Find out the oldest cemetery in every state.

 The next time you find yourself in Coral Gables, take a dip in the country’s oldest and largest freshwater pool.
 Listed on the National Register of Historic Places, it started as a coral rock quarry in the 1920s and was later filled with 820,000 gallons of spring water and opened as a public pool.
 There are even waterfalls and hidden grottos to explore.
 Here are all of the best natural swimming pools in the country.

 Georgia: Martin Luther King Jr. National Historic Site

 We have a dream…of visiting the spot where one of the country’s biggest dreams began.
 The historic district, located in Atlanta, includes the home where Dr. Martin Luther King Jr. lived for the first 12 years of his life and Ebenezer Baptist Church, where he gave many a speech and sermon.
 Before you leave, stroll down the International Civil Rights Walk of Fame.

 Hawaii: Pearl Harbor

 No trip to Honolulu is complete without a visit to Pearl Harbor, the location of the famed December 7, 1941 attacks by the Japanese that catapulted the United States into World War II.
-While it’s still an active military base, you can climb aboard some of the battleships like the USS Arizona, one of the most gorgeous shipwrecks in the world, and even a submarine on Battleship Row or read the names of the almost 2,400 Americans killed in the bombings now engraved in the Remembrance Circle.
+While the USS Arizona Memorial is closed for repairs until March 2019, visitors can still enjoy a 25-minute documentary film followed by a harbor tour of Battleship Row on U.S. Navy vessels.
+Check out some of the most gorgeous shipwrecks in the world.

 Idaho: Cataldo Mission